🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 2. $\Delta(5K) = 1.40 \times \tanh(1.74\sqrt{(9.2-5)/5}) = 1.40 \times 0.87 = 1.22$ meV

-1. Create MnO structure with ASE (2×2×2 supercell)
+1. Create the MnO structure with ASE (2×2×2 supercell)

-3. Create INCAR file (ISPIN=2, MAGMOM settings)
+3. Create the INCAR file (ISPIN=2, MAGMOM settings)

-4. Create KPOINTS file (6×6×6 mesh)
+4. Create the KPOINTS file (6×6×6 mesh)

-Evaluation criteria
+Evaluation criteria:

 $$ \chi = \frac{C}{T} $$

-Temperature [K] susceptibility $\chi$ [10⁻⁶]
+Temperature [K] Susceptibility $\chi$ [10⁻⁶]

 1008.5